MarkHopper24/barcodrod.io/README.md

 winget install --name barcodrod.io
 ```

-Method 4: Downloading source and building on your own in Visual Studio using the provided .sln file
+Method 4: Building the solution on your own in Visual Studio using the provided source code.

 ## Usage
 Includes support for the following barcode formats: